 The important thing to remember is that no one can predict the future.
 Difference of opinion makes a market.
 Investment managers and economists provided with the same information often come to different conclusions.
 I do believe, however, that history is a powerful guide and relationships of investment asset classes provide valuable insight to making smart investment decisions.

 The appropriate allocation of investment assets for your goals is the most important component in developing an investment portfolio.

 I believe that a diversified portfolio, combined with long term buy-and-hold strategies, affordability, and patience, drastically increases the likelihood that one will achieve their long-term financial objectives.

 Fees are based on the actual time involved in meeting in person or via the phone, researching and analyzing your current situation, and providing specific recommendations.
 The fee for an Initial planning engagements is $480.
 This includes a one hour planning session and written action plan.
 Investment management clients are billed on an annualized asset-based fee schedule.

-Since most of our initial planning engagements are under two billable hours, we do not offer complimentary "get-to-know-you" meetings.
+Due to the low price of our initial planning engagement, we do not offer complimentary "get-to-know-you" meetings.

 Hourly based services are available as-needed, so reach out when you have questions or want to set up a review meeting.
 Investment management clients have a retainer-style relationship.